FBW-17/chat-react-fullstack-demo/README.md

 ## About the app

-Both frontend and backend just run LOCALLY (no central servers, etc)

 The App uses these libraries to create the socket connection:
 * backend: socket.io package to setup a socket.io server
 * frontend: socket.io-client package to connect from React

-The backend will create a database "chat-db" in your local mongodb when starting up.

-The app is dedicated to show the **integration of frontend and backend only** and therefore has a simplied setup.
+The app is dedicated to show the **integration of frontend and backend only** and therefore has a simplified setup.

 All relevant frontend code you find in: `chat-ui/src/App.js`